tavisit/PC_Benchmark/README.md

 ## CPU analysis

-### Frequency
+### MIPS

-By analysing the algorithms for the computation of the frequency of the CPU, three choices were selected for the ease of coding and their clarity.
-All the results from the algorithms are averaged and the CPU frequency is resulted.
+By analysing the algorithms for the computation of the MIPS of the CPU, three choices were selected for the ease of coding and their clarity.
+All the results from the algorithms are averaged and the CPU MIPS is resulted.

 #### First algorithm - Sha256 hashing
 The SHA-256 algorithm is one flavor of Secure Hash Algorithm 2, which was created by the NSA in 2001 as a successor to SHA-1.
 SHA-256 is a patented cryptographic hash function that outputs a value that is 256 bits long.